Alaska Dispatch Staff

 Alice is publisher and owner of Alaska Dispatch.
 From 1985 to 1997, she was chief financial officer of U.S News and World Report.
 She served at The Washington Post Co. as assistant to publisher Donald Graham, and she was the creator of the Post's National Weekly Edition.
 Earlier in her career she served in President Jimmy Carter's administration as special assistant to director of the U.S. Office of Management and Budget.
 Alice is also the founder of Arctic Imperative, a lecture series dedicated to raising awareness of circumpolar north issues.
 And she is co-founder of a number of other organizations, including the Alaska Native Arts Foundation.
 One of her duties as Dispatch’s publisher is piloting her Cessna 206 in search of great stories and photos around Alaska.

 Voted Alaskan of the Year in 2013 by the Alaska State Chamber of Commerce.
 3 terms Mayor of Cordova.
 Former President of the Alaska State Chamber of Commerce (first woman) 15 year board member of First National Bank Alaska.
 Former Director of International Trade for State of Alaska.
 10 year Board Member Prince William Sound Regional Citizens Council.
 (Formed after the Exxon Valdez) Advisory Board for BP Alaska and Alyeska President's Advisory Board.
-Hobbies include studying and living Alaska history.
-Hosting elaborate high tea events. (formerly called tea parties) Alaska policy.
-Promoting responsible resource development in Alaska.
-Collecting Alaska Native art, specially baskets.
-Collecting and wearing vintage hats.
-Lifetime member Pioneers of Alaska.
-Mother of one nearly perfect son.
-Mother in law to a perfect daughter in law.
+Her hobbies include studying and living Alaska history, discussing public policy, and hosting elaborate high tea events (formerly called tea parties).
+Margy also is passionate about promoting responsible resource development, collecting Alaska Native art, and collecting and wearing vintage hats.
+She is a Lifetime member of Pioneers of Alaska and is mother to one nearly-perfect son and a perfect daughter in law.

 In 35 years as a journalist in Alaska, Mike has been an editor and reporter, including a stint as assistant managing editor of the Anchorage Daily News and his current job as managing editor of Alaska Dispatch.
 He was part of a team that won the 1989 Pulitzer Prize for "A People In Peril," a series chronicling the effect of alcohol abuse in Alaska, and he supervised the Daily News photo department that was a Pulitzer finalist in 1990.
 He was also a photo editor at Sports Illustrated magazine